-Helping educators transform their school into a powerful professional learning community that effectively serves all students is one of CITY Center for Collaborative Learning’s areas of expertise.
+CITY’s Professional Learning Program helps educators transform their school into a powerful professional learning communities that effectively serve all students.
 We lead summer trainings and school-based workshops for teachers, principals, and other educational leaders focused on the SRI Critical Friendship model to develop teacher-led PLCs supported by school-wide PLC practices.

-What does this model of plcs look like?
+What does this model of PLC look like?

 - Teachers meet regularly in small established PLC groups, led by a trained teacher-leader/facilitator.

 - Participants reflect on their teaching, look closely at student work, share dilemmas in their practice, read and discuss professional articles, and serve as critical friends to support and challenge one another to meet the needs of all students.

 - The groups use protocols from the School Reform Initiative to frame their examination of student work and their reflection and discussion.

 - Principals use the protocols and practices to guide school-wide professional development activities, reinforcing and modeling the approach, and thereby supporting the teacher-led PLCs.